-The Earth has been the most convenient planet for humanity for thousands of years together with its atmosphere, soil, drinkable water springs, and gravity.
+The Earth has been the most convenient planet for humanity for thousands of years, together with its atmosphere, soil, drinkable water springs, and gravity.
 All of these have helped the Earth become our home.
 However, we are unfortunately incapable of protecting the Earth as it protects us from the dangers of space.
-Due to the damage and extravagant use of the valuable resources of Earth, we have become more into space travel and finding a habitable place in space as in the case of most science fiction movies.
-Even though the research done so far has not found a future home at least in our solar system, the recent explorations by the rovers called Curiosity and Perseverance interestingly show that there might have been a life in Mars or Mars might have been a habitable planet thousands years ago because they discovered some strikingly similar features between the Red Planet Mars and our current home Earth, and this post is going to discuss those similarities in the following by taking you to an interesting journey to Mars.
+Due to the damage and extravagant use of the valuable resources of Earth, we have become more interested in space travel and finding a habitable place in space, as in the case of most science fiction movies.
+Even though the research done so far has not found a future home, at least in our solar system, the recent explorations by the rovers called Curiosity and Perseverance interestingly show that there might have been life on Mars or that Mars might have been a habitable planet thousands of years ago because they discovered some strikingly similar features between the Red Planet Mars and our current home Earth, and this post is going to discuss those similarities in the following by taking you on an interesting journey to Mars.
 So, enjoy the ride!

 1. Size